-- Have perspective
+- Having perspective

-- Have self-knowledge
+- Having self-knowledge

 - Explain the reasons for the drafting of the Declaration of Independence.

 - Interpret the following data in terms of student grades, and what perspective does it give you about school population?

 - Apply what you know about our physics lesson and construct a catapult.

 How do we know if a student truly understands?
 For one, there’s formative assessment, and lots of it.
 There’s also the matter of ensuring we provide meaningful and relevant ongoing feedback.
 There are other ways to measure learners’ understanding that don’t take up much time and are a lot of fun.
 These are called alternative formative assessments.

 AFAs have little to do with traditional quizzes and more to do with a quick observational analysis of performance.
 Here is a short listing of examples that are fast and fun.

 - Peer Quizzes: Students can write their own questions about the content and then quiz each other.
 They would also spend time going through the incorrect answers with each other to heighten their understanding.